sserrato/gdrive/README.md

 This enables a function to insert directions into a cell based on an address in an other cell. ```=GOOGLEMAPS_DURATION($D$28,D18,"walking")``` where the first argument is an address (the from) and the second argument is the destination.
 The third argument is a string "walking", "driving", "bicycling" or "transit".

+## Google Sheets - Get a list of all your Google Drive files

+This helps you organize your Google Drive files.
+It adds the ```=getMyFilesFromDrive``` function which lists out your Google Drive files with the following colums:
+- ["ID",
+- "Name",
+- "Url",
+- "Type",
+- "DateCreated",
+- "DateUpdated"

 ## Google Sheets LinkedIn Search